FormidableLabs/react-native-app-auth/docs/docs/usage/config.md

 - **androidAllowCustomBrowsers** - (`string[]`) (default: undefined) _ANDROID_ override the used browser for authorization.
 If no value is provided, all browsers are allowed.
 - **androidTrustedWebActivity** - (`boolean`) (default: `false`) _ANDROID_ Use [`EXTRA_LAUNCH_AS_TRUSTED_WEB_ACTIVITY`](https://developer.chrome.com/docs/android/trusted-web-activity/) when opening web view.
 - **connectionTimeoutSeconds** - (`number`) configure the request timeout interval in seconds.
 This must be a positive number.
 The default values are 60 seconds on iOS and 15 seconds on Android.

+### Android request isolation

+Custom headers and token-exchange options belong to each call.
+Pass any required headers on every call;
+omitting a header group does not reuse a previous provider's headers.
+Refresh and registration may run while authorization is pending without replacing its token-exchange parameters or timeout.

+Only one browser-based authorization or logout can be pending at a time.
+A second interactive call rejects with `authentication_in_progress`; finish or cancel the first before retrying.
+A token exchange already running after the browser returns keeps its own promise and configuration.